 As a forensic psychologist in Thunder Bay, Dr. Paul Johnston works often with people who need a diagnosis for their psychological or emotional issues and subsequently, psychotherapy.
-A registered clinical and forensic correctional psychologist with 30 years’ experience working in 2 hospitals, Dr. Johnston provides services to the judiciary system, the Thunder Bay Regional Health Services Centre (TBRHSC), and the Northwestern Ontario Sexual Behaviours Program (NOSBP).
-His job is to assess the patient’s psychiatric, characterological and intellectual risk of recidivism and malingering assessment of forensic and correctional patients.
+A registered clinical and forensic correctional psychologist with 30 years’ experience working in two hospitals, Dr. Johnston provides services to the judiciary system, and has also worked with the Thunder Bay Regional Health Services Centre (TBRHSC), and the Northwestern Ontario Sexual Behaviours Program (NOSBP) in the past.
+His job is to assess the patient’s psychiatric, characterological, and intellectual risk of recidivism and malingering assessment of forensic and correctional patients.
 Dr. Johnston has worked with both inpatients and outpatients in this area.

 As with every job, forensic psychology has its paperwork.
-With 17 years of experience as a psychologist, and 5 years of experience as a forensic psychologist in Thunder Bay, Dr. Johnston writes many evaluation reports as a part of his duties.
-But Dr. Johnston states that every report he writes will, he hopes, bring his patients closer to resolving long-standing issues and life challenges.
-If you would like to learn more about what a forensic psychologist in Thunder Bay is required to do, or if you need a forensic psychologist to assist you, don’t hesitate to call Dr. Johnston’s office today.
+As a registered Forensic and Correctional Psychologist working in Thunder Bay, Dr. Johnston writes many evaluation reports as a part of his duties.
+And with every report that he writes, he hopes, his patients move closer to resolving long-standing issues and life challenges.

 In addition to forensic psychology, Dr. Johnston also provides marriage counselling and post-traumatic stress disorder treatment.

 Contact us today for reliable forensic psychology counselling.